gwk3cc/Localized-Climate-Impact-Dashboard/README.md

 Our project dashboard was developed and optimized for Jupyter Notebook.
 Below are the steps for setting up Jupyter Notebook, installing required packages, and running the dashboard for an optimal experience.

 Step 1: Install Jupyter Notebook

-If you don’t already have Jupyter installed, you can install it via pip or conda:
+Skip if already installed

 Step 2: Clone Repository